Tower of London and Tower Bridge: Tips for Visiting

 Private tours of the tower are available for £1200 + Tax.
 This price includes groups of up to twenty guests.
 Any additional guests can be added for £60. per person plus taxes.

-Tower of London White Tour
+Tower of London White Tower

 There’s quite a bit to see inside the Tower of London.
 The oldest building on the site, the White Tower, was built in 1078.
 It served as an important military fortress as well as home to the king.
 Inside the building, you can tour the 11th-century Romanesque chapel.